-The first group of Affinity Networks have been identified, and others will be formed and developed in the coming years.
+The following Affinity Networks have been established, and others will be formed and developed in the coming years.

-- Affinity Network on Biomedical Informatics, Biomedical Diagnostics, and Data Science: This network supports Translational Teams through expertise in informatics design, methods, and analysis of biomedical data and biomedical diagnostics.
+- Affinity Network on Biomedical Informatics, Biomedical Diagnostics and Data Science: Supports Translational Teams through expertise in informatics design, methods and analysis of biomedical data and biomedical diagnostics.
 The network also advances biomedical informatics and diagnostic methodology.
 It aims to conduct original research on BMI methodology and its application to various health-related problems, and highlights aspects of this research through annual methodology challenge events.

 - Affinity Network on Dissemination and Implementation (D&I): Develops and implements D&I projects, advances D&I methods through new applications and strategies and builds D&I principles into the education foundation of the College of Health Solutions.

-- Affinity Network on Experiential Learning (ELAN): is proposed as a professional learning community for CHS faculty interested in promoting and engaging in teaching through experience.
-We will share best practice for experiential learning (EL), which includes applied and service learning.
+- Affinity Network on Experiential Learning (ELAN): A professional learning community for college faculty interested in promoting and engaging in teaching through experience.
+ELAN shares best practice for experiential learning, which includes applied and service learning.

-- Affinity Network on Geographic Information Sciences and Technologies (GIST): aims to become a hub for faculty and students interested in spatial methodologies.
-By considering contextual and geographic elements, GIST aims to build a larger community of practice around the use of geographic information science (GIS), global positioning systems (GPS), spatial techniques/methodologies (e.g. omnidirectional photography) and other contextual data to enhance research endeavors and community development.
+- Affinity Network on Geographic Information Sciences and Technologies (GIST): A hub for faculty and students interested in spatial methodologies.
+By considering contextual and geographic elements, GIST is building a larger community of practice around the use of geographic information science, global positioning systems, spatial techniques and methodologies (e.g. omnidirectional photography) and other contextual data to enhance research endeavors and community development.

 - Affinity Network on Health Policy and Equity (HPEN): Serves as a premier resource for local and national health policies impacting the health care and outcomes of vulnerable populations.

-- Affinity Network on Research Participants Registry and Database Network: Plans to design a research participant registry to collect and store both contact and limited demographic information from individuals who give consent to volunteer in research studies, as well as a database to collect and store health information in a searchable format.
-Both systems will comply with the requirements of HIPAA.
+- Affinity Network on Research Participants Registry and Database Network: Designing a research participant registry to collect and store both contact and limited demographic information from individuals who give consent to volunteer in research studies, as well as a database to collect and store health information in a searchable format.
+Both systems comply with the requirements of HIPAA, the health privacy law.

-- Affinity Network on Simulation (SAN): aims to build a community of practice in simulation and interprofessional education.
-The network will develop a database of training opportunities and current resources within CHS, connect faculty and students with appropriate learning opportunities, develop methods to expand expertise and create avenues to disseminate information.
+- Affinity Network on Simulation (SAN): Building a community of practice in simulation and interprofessional education.
+The network is developing a database of training opportunities and current resources within the college, connecting faculty and students with appropriate learning opportunities, developing methods to expand expertise and creating avenues to disseminate information.

-- Affinity Network on Training: works in collaboration with Translational Teams to develop, implement, and sustain a robust training infrastructure at CHS.
+- Affinity Network on Training: Collaborates with Translational Teams to develop, implement and sustain a robust training infrastructure at the College of Health Solutions.
 The training infrastructure incorporates synchronous and asynchronous training components that support the work of translational research investigators and teams, community stakeholder collaborations, and student engagement and development.